Prathi1109/DomainSpecificIntelligence/README.md

 # DomainSpecificIntelligence
-Identify standard features in DATA
+Identify Patterns in the dataset using standardized approach